visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Terms of Service

-- You must be at least 18 years old individual or a legal entity to use this service.
-- You are responsible for maintaining the confidentiality of your account and password.
-- You agree not to use the service for any illegal or unauthorised purpose.
-- We only offer services to individual and entities who are resident or citizen of the US-approved Trade list.
 - Complete Terms can be found here https://bookeeping.ai/en/legal/terms

-## Pricing and Subscription

-- We have geo-based pricing.
-Currently, we offer beta pricing of $50/month for a limited time only.
-- We offer a 30-day free trial for new users.
-- The card will charge automatically after the trial and then every month until it is cancelled.

 ## Refund and Cancellation Policy

 - You can cancel your subscription at any time by going to Settings > Billing.
 You can also use this direct URL to access the cancellation page: https://bookeeping.ai/en/account/:account/dashboard/settings/billing
 - If you cancel during the free trial, no charges will be made to your payment method.
 - We do not offer refunds for past months of service.
 - For annual subscriptions, future unused months may be refunded on a prorated basis.